 The process of making hard kombucha is a little different from making traditional kombucha in that we’re adding an extra step in the middle.
 It goes something like this!

-- 1st Fermentation: Make the kombucha (6 to 10 days)
+- 1st Fermentation: Make the kombucha (6 to 10 days).
+This is when you turn sweet tea into kombucha!

 - 2nd Fermentation: Make it boozy by adding yeast and sugar, then let alcohol develop (7 to 14 days)